-Protecting Your Most Important Asset – Yourself and Your Family
+Protecting Your Most Important Assets: Yourself & Your Family

 The damaging effects of sun exposure to our skin are well publicized, and all of us know the importance of covering up and using sunscreen when we plan on being outside for long periods of time.
 But, most of us never think about the potential sun damage we incur from long periods of time in a car.
 Studies show that children are most susceptible to sunburn and heat.
 Here are a few things to keep in mind before you and your family hit the road:

-- UVA rays, unlike UVB rays, are able to penetrate glass.
+- Small children and animals are less tolerant to extreme temperatures, so be sure to keep them safe and cool.
+UVA rays, unlike UVB rays, are able to penetrate glass.
 The plastic interleaf applied to windshields (which prevents breakage) absorbs the majority of UVA rays, however side and rear windows offer little protection.
 While UVB rays cause sunburn, UVA rays go deep under the skin causing damage, aging and brown spots.

 - Children, especially in rear-facing child seats, are at higher risk of UVA damage because they frequently sit in areas that are unprotected.
 It’s a good idea to apply sunscreen to their bare skin prior to long car rides.